Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 Found throughout North America, these semi-aquatic rodents are known for their round, furry bodies and distinctive paddle-shaped tails.

-Their webbed feet allow them to swim easily through wetlands and streams in search of food, such as aquatic plants, mussels, and crayfish.
+Their webbed feet allow them to swim easily through wetlands and streams for food, such as aquatic plants, mussels, and crayfish.

-Muskrats also use their webbed feet to build their homes or “lodges” out of sticks, mud, and vegetation.
+Muskrats also use their webbed feet to build their homes or “lodges” from sticks, mud, and vegetation.

 These structures are often constructed in shallow water and can be up to 8 feet in diameter.